ejm714/dsp/03-command_line.md

 > - `ls` - lists files and directories
 > - `ls -a` - displays all files
 > - `ls -l`  - displays long format listing
-> - `ls -lh` - print human readable sizes
+> - `ls -lh` - displays files in long format in human readable sizes
 > - `ls -lah` - displays all files in long format in human readable size
 > - `ls -t` - displays files based on timestamp (newest first)
-> - `ls -Glp`- displays files without group names but with /
+> - `ls -Glp`- displays files in long format without group names but with /

 ---